rladigital/rla-static-site/src/pages/people/matt-thompson.md

 twitter:
 ---

-Matt has been in IT for over 15 years and is our go-to guy with any tech/IT related problem, he’s been looking after RLA since 2012.
-When he’s not waist deep in the server room, you’ll find him submerged in the sea, scuba diving.
+Matt has been in IT for over 15 years and is our go-to guy with any tech/IT related problem, he's been looking after RLA since 2012.
+When he's not waist deep in the server room, you'll find him submerged in the sea, scuba diving.